• Skip to primary navigation

 Love This Recipe?Click On A Star To Rate It!

-This incredibly delicious Cajun seafood boil combines crawfish, gulf shrimp, smoked sausage, corn on the cob, potatoes, and more!
-It's a meal that's absolutely perfect for entertaining guests - and completely suitable as the centerpiece of your gathering!
+This Cajun seafood boil combines crayfish, gulf shrimp, smoked sausage, corn on the cob, potatoes, and more for a delicious dish.
+It's a meal that's perfect for entertaining guests - and completely suitable as the centerpiece of your gathering.
+Not to mention, it is ready to enjoy in just 35 minutes.

 Servings: 6 servings